CloudLabsAI-Azure/AIW-DevOps/Challenges/Module3-ClosingTheFeedbackLoop/Step-By-Step/CLOSELOOP-T002-SBS.md

 If you rather watch a video with step by step instructions, you can do that here [![Step by Step Video](https://img.youtube.com/vi/KeucYraZ5Qo/0.jpg)](https://www.youtube.com/watch?v=KeucYraZ5Qo)

-In this task your are going to create a continuous deployment pipeline in GitHub Actions that triggers after the Continuous Integration build has been completed.
+In this task, you are going to create a continuous deployment pipeline in GitHub Actions that triggers after the Continuous Integration build has been completed.

 1. In your GitHub Codespace, open a PowerShell Terminal and run the starter solution.
 A Pull Request with a new `deploy-infrastructure.ps1` will be created